Identifying vital nodes through augmented random walks on higher-order networks: Experiments and Results

 The aim of this section is to clarify the advantages of the proposed HoRW method in terms of node ranking resolution, i.e., the value gap between two arbitrary sequential nodes after sorting according to centrality scores.

-As observed in Table \ref{top10}, the top 10 nodes picked by HoRW (s=1) exhibit greater distinction from other methods in the Grid dataset.
+Since the results ranking of propagation and dismantling dynamics are not exactly the same for various methods under different datasets.
 We conjecture that this results from different methods emphasizing distinct network factors, thereby manifesting varying resolutions.
 Hence, we visualize the node ranking of the Grid network with six different metrics in Fig. \ref{fig: visualization}.
 Here, min-max normalization of node scores is applied to compare different metrics, and it follows that:

-Subfig. \ref{fig: visualization} \textbf{b} and \textbf{e} show that the Betweenness and Eigenvector centrality methods exhibit a localization trait, wherein a few nodes are substantially prominent and tightly interconnected, while the remaining non-top nodes can barely be distinguished.
+Subfig. \ref{fig: visualization} \textbf{a}, \textbf{d} and \textbf{i} show that the Betweenness, Eigenvector and Cluster-local-degree centrality methods exhibit a localization trait, wherein a few nodes are substantially prominent and tightly interconnected, while the remaining non-top nodes can barely be distinguished.
 This phenomenon is also known as the ``rich club".
-Coreness similarly exhibits a localization property, but at the same time, it assigns significant and uniform importance to middle nodes.
+Similarly, coreness centrality (subfig. \ref{fig: visualization} \textbf{c}) exhibits a localization property, but at the same time, it assigns significant and uniform importance to middle nodes.
+While the subfig. \ref{fig: visualization} \textbf{b}, \textbf{e} and \textbf{g} show that the important nodes are scattered, but the number of middle nodes identified is small, and there are still many bottom nodes that are difficult to distinguish.
+The remaining subfig. \ref{fig: visualization} \textbf{f} and \textbf{h} (Gravity and Quasi-Laplacian) can only distinguish fewer vital nodes and the importance scores of the remaining nodes become small and indistinguishable.

 On the contrary, it can observe that nodes are extensively distributed throughout the entire network when scored by HoRW, and the distribution of middle nodes is notably more expansive compared to other metrics.

 Empirical approaches to ranking nodes generally excel at identifying top nodes, yet lack sufficient resolution for the remaining nodes.
 As a consequence, a considerable number of nodes end up with identical or very similar scores, which makes it challenging to tell them apart.
 Notwithstanding, these non-top nodes, particularly the middle nodes, exert significant influence due to their wide distribution within networks, despite not being as crucial as the top ones.
 A higher resolution ranking method would facilitate distinguishing each node in the network according to its importance, rather than solely identifying the top nodes.
 In light of the disparities between the distributions of various metrics observed in Fig. \ref{fig: visualization}, we endeavor to quantitatively assess the resolution level of the distribution of HoRW and attain a higher resolution by adjusting $s$.
 Specifically, the tuning parameter $s$ enables multiscale node ranking in accordance with the strength of higher-order effects.
 However, owing to the heterogeneity of network structures, $s$ corresponding to optimal resolution differs for each network.
 Thus, identifying the optimal tuning parameter $s$ for each network is essential to achieve a higher resolution for HoRW.